wavefrontHQ/docs/pages/doc/csp_api_tokens.md

 For details on how to create, view, and modify the details of the OAuth 2.0 apps in your organization, see [How to manage OAuth 2.0 apps](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-229F9BCE-0C1F-4948-8792-23F51B5482BE.html) in the VMware Cloud services documentation.

-## Managing the Operations for Applications API Tokens for a Service Account
+## Manage the Operations for Applications API Tokens for a Service Account

-If you want to set up one of the [integrations](integrations_onboarded_subscriptions.html#integrations-supported-with-service-accounts) that still use proxy authentication with an **Operations for Applications API token**, you must create a [service account](csp_service_accounts.html) and generate an API token associated with it.
+If you want to set up one of the [integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) that still use proxy authentication with an **Operations for Applications API token**, you must create a [service account](csp_service_accounts.html) and generate an API token associated with it.

-As a user with the **Accounts** permission, you can generate API tokens for [service accounts](service-accounts.html) upon creation or at a later stage.
+As a user with the **Admin** service role, you can generate API tokens for [service accounts](csp_service_accounts.html) upon creation or at a later stage.
 To generate an API token for an existing **service account**:

-1. Log in to your service instance as a user with the **Admin** permission.
+1. Log in to your service instance as an **Admin** user.
 2. Click the gear icon <i class="fa fa-cog"/> at the top right of the toolbar and select **Accounts**.
 3. On the **Service Accounts** tab, click the ellipsis icon next to the service account for which you want to generate an API token, and select **Edit**.
-4. To generate a new token, in the Tokens section, click **Generate**.
+4. To generate a new token, in the **Tokens** section, click **Generate**.

     You can have up to 20 tokens per service account at any given time.
 If you want to generate a new token but already have 20 tokens, then you must revoke one of the existing tokens.
 5. To revoke a token, click the **Revoke** button for the token.